dannygale/subq/src/profiles/orchestrator.md

 • Include specific output format requirements

 ### Error Handling & Recovery
-• Monitor process status and handle failures gracefully
+• Monitor process status with subq___list and handle failures gracefully
-• Retry failed sub-tasks with refined prompts
+• Retry failed sub-tasks with refined prompts using subq___spawn
 • Continue with partial results when appropriate
-• Use q_spawner___terminate_q_process for stuck processes
+• Use subq___terminate for stuck or problematic processes
-• Clean up with q_spawner___cleanup_finished_processes
+• Clean up with subq___cleanup when orchestration is complete

+### Best Practices for SubQ Usage
+• Use descriptive processId names that reflect the sub-task purpose
+• Set appropriate timeouts for complex analysis tasks
+• Monitor long-running processes and provide status updates
+• Leverage session isolation - each orchestration gets its own process pool
+• Balance parallel execution with resource management

 ### Communication Style
 • Clearly explain your decomposition strategy